Comprehensive Bioinformatics support for the programme users.

 We explore the consequences of genome variation on human cell biology, and thus gene function in health and disease.
 We conduct large-scale systematic screens to discover the impact of naturally-occurring and engineered genome mutations in human iPS cells, their differentiated derivatives, and other cell types.

 Within Sanger, we work closely with the following groups:

 Gene expression involves the transformation of genetic information encoded in DNA sequence into a gene product, such as a protein.
 Regulation of gene expression is a fundamentally important process in biology because controlling the timing, location and level of gene expression is critical for the gene product to function correctly.
 The majority of mutations that alter disease risk for most common diseases are thought affect gene regulation, although how these mutations actually function is not well understood in most cases.
 Our group uses a combination of statistical and experimental approaches to map mutations that affect gene regulation in humans.

 The Hemberg group is interested in developing quantitative models of gene expression.
 Our approach is theoretical and we strive to develop novel mathematical models as well as computational tools that can be used by other researchers.

 Our Informatics support team is responsible for both developing and providing scale out scientific compute platforms that can both meet todays scientific challenges but also provide support and development as new and potentially disruptive technologies arise.
-Today our team develops and maintains:

 We measure, model, and modulate cell state.
 We use genome engineering and synthetic biology to create cell lines that can be employed for CRISPR/Cas9-based genetic screening and high throughput cell biology assays.
 We develop probabilistic models as well as software tools to accurately analyse the readouts.